-SureCrete’s Eco-Stain is a liquid-form semi-transparent concrete water based stain that puts you as the applicator head and shoulders above your competition.
+SureCrete’s Eco-Stain colors concrete surfaces in a liquid form semi-transparent concrete water based stain floor color that puts you as the applicator head and shoulders above your competition.
 Unlike most concrete stains commonly used in the decorative concrete market today, Eco-Stain uses an eco-friendly; water-based formula that contains zero VOC’s and has no pungent chemical aroma.
-Semi-Transparent stain is not like painting concrete.
+The semi-transparent stain is not like solid painting concrete.

-On top of these wonderful benefits, we’ve made sure that the pigments used in Eco-Stain are UV-Stable, so as long as a sealer is applied; the colors will not fade or yellow when subjected to sunlight.
+On top of these wonderful benefits over other manufacturers, we’ve made sure that the pigments used in Eco-Stain are UV-Stable, so as long as a sealer is applied; the colors will not fade or yellow when subjected to sunlight.
 And since we made the pigments so stable, we thought it would also be a good idea to give you more of them.
-The Eco-Stain standard color chart houses 29 vibrant stock colors to choose from, and these colors can be mixed and matched to your content to achieve a literally limitless color palette
+The Eco-Stain standard color chart houses 29 vibrant stock colors to choose from, and these colors can be mixed and matched to your content to achieve a literally limitless color palette including white stain.

 Where can I use it?
 Unlike concrete acid stain, Eco-Stain is an extremely versatile product, and as such, it can be applied in a nearly unlimited range of substrates and locations.
 Many will use our water-based eco-stain to add more depth of color to a freshly poured or stamped and textured slab or on fresh concrete overlays.
 Its uses aren’t limited to just new concrete, though.
 An old slab that, at one time, may have had vibrant color can be revived using our Eco-Stain product along with a fresh coat of sealer.
 This stain can even be used to color precast concrete countertops and sinks, as well as architectural or sculptural cast cement.
 Its uses are nearly limitless for exterior concrete and interior paint stains.

-Here’s a list of some common places where you can use concrete water based stain:
+Here’s a list of some common places where you can use EcoStain concrete water based stain:

 - Kitchen Concrete Floors